rixinsc/Libereus/README.md

 It has the ability to:
 > ✅ Prune inactive members via their last message's date
 > ✅ Disable or re-enable messaging permissions on a given channel for normal members
-> ✅ Zalgo spam messages removal
+> ✅ Detects bad word and give strike to the sender
 > ✅ Remove a prefix from members' nicknames (i.e. usage of `!` to hoist to the top of the member list)
 > ✅ 💣 GENERATE A COOL SPOILER-MINESWEEPER GAME 💣
 > ...and much more!